MicrosoftDocs/dataexplorer-docs/data-explorer/monitor-batching-ingestion.md

 We can tell the following information from this chart:

-* The latency at the *Event Hub Data Connection* component is approximately 0 seconds.
+* The latency at the *Event Hubs Data Connection* component is approximately 0 seconds.
 This makes sense, because **Stage Latency** only measures latency from when a message is discovered by Azure Data Explorer.
 * The longest time in the ingestion process (approximately 5 minutes) passes from when the *Batching Manager* component received data to when the *Ingestion Manager* component received data.
 In this example, we use the default batching policy for the *GitHub* database.
 As noted, the latency time limit for the default batching policy is 5 minutes, so this most likely indicates that nearly all the data was batched by time, and most of the latency time for the batching ingestion was due to the batching itself.
 * The storage engine latency in the chart represents the latency until data is stored in the *Azure Data Explorer Storage Engine* and is ready for query.
 You can see that the average total latency from the time of data discovery by Azure Data Explorer until it's ready for query is 5.2 minutes.